Illusionoir/edsoc/README.md

-# edsoc
+# Edsoc
-social hub for students
+Social hub for students